miku/exploreio/Solutions.md

 ...
 ```

-The implementation uses an internal buffer to decouple data production and consumption.
+The implementation uses an internal buffer to decouple data producer and consumer.

 ```go
 // EndlessStream generates a stream of endless data.
 It uses an internal buffer to